Without leads, your business will most assuredly fail.

 If you’ve been actively promoting your site, your homepage will be getting visitors from referring sites, social media sites, search engines and other sources.

 Nick Eubanks generated over 100,000 visitors per month and the majority of that traffic went straight to the homepage.

 Stuart J. Davidson also shared how he reached 140,753 page views within twelve months, since re-launching his blog in November, 2013.
 Since the homepage receives a tremendous amount of traffic, don’t you think that reviewing and adjusting your homepage messaging might help you generate more leads?

-I’m confident that it works.
+I’m confident that it works; that it is, in fact, one of the best lead generation tips for you to absorb.
 For example, Alex Chris, founder of Digital Marketing Pro, said that one of the areas he tweaked, which led to over 400,000 visitors per month to his site, was the homepage.
 This also led to several thousand leads!